Extended trigonometric Cherednik algebras and nonstationary Schr\"odinger equations with delta-potentials

-Another important background for the paper is the study of Knizhnik-Zamolodchikov-Bernard (KZB) heat equations, cf., e.g., cf. \cite{Be,EK1,FV1}.
+Another important background for the current paper is the study of Knizhnik-Za\-mo\-lod\-chi\-kov-Bernard (KZB) heat equations, cf., e.g., cf. \cite{Be,EK1,FV1}.
 Correlation functions on the torus satisfy, besides KZB equations, the KZB heat equation.
 For one-point correlation functions the KZB heat equation is the only equation that remains.
 In that case it is natural to view the KZB heat equation as a nonstationary Schr{\"o}dinger equation involving the modular parameter as time variable.
 At critical level it reduces to the quantum Hamiltonian of a vector valued version of the quantum elliptic Calogero-Moser-Sutherland model (see \cite[\S 4]{EK1} and \cite{FV1}).
 Special solutions are the so called affine Jack polynomials; they can be defined algebraically \cite[\S 6]{EK2} or be expressed \cite[Thm.
 7.6]{EK2} in terms of one-point correlation functions.
 Cherednik \cite[Thm.
 4.3]{Cherednik1995} has derived such nonstationary Schr{\"o}dinger equations using the action of the trigonometric Cherednik algebra by infinite trigonometric Dunkl operators. $q$-Extensions of various of these results have been obtained, see, e.g., \cite[\S 11]{EK2}, \cite{FV2,FV3} and \cite{Ch}.

 Let us describe now the results presented in this paper.
-In \cite{EOS0,EOS} a suitable realization of the trigonometric Cherednik algebra at critical level in terms of affine Dunkl operators involving Heaviside functions enters the study of vector valued root system analogs of the Lieb-Liniger model on the circle (Dunkl type operators involving Heaviside functions appeared before in \cite{Po,MW,KH}).
+In \cite{EOS0,EOS} a suitable realization of the trigonometric Cherednik algebra at critical level in terms of affine Dunkl operators involving Heaviside functions enters the study of vector valued root system analogs of the quantum Bose gas on the circle with pairwise delta-function interactions (Dunkl type operators involving Heaviside functions appeared before in \cite{Po,MW,KH}).
 Following the idea of Cherednik \cite{Cherednik1995}, we generalize this realization to an extended version of the trigonometric Cherednik algebra at arbitrary level.
 It contains a quadratic Casimir element which we show to produce an explicit nonstationary Schr{\"o}dinger equation involving delta-potentials (see Proposition \ref{Hamiltonian}).

 We construct solutions of this nonstationary Schr{\"o}dinger equation using an affine version of the coordinate Bethe ansatz.
 The associated generalized Bethe wave functions are defined in terms of an explicit cocycle of the extended affine Weyl group, which is obtained from the normalized intertwiners of the trigonometric Cherednik algebra.